Advancing Social Innovation

 The Program is delivered in partnership with Dahlberg and the Bertha Centre for Social Innovation and Entrepreneurship at the University of Cape Town Graduate School of Business

-The Program will run for 12 months working with a network of African organisations from across the African continent.
+The programme will run for 12 months working with a network of African organisations from across the African continent.

 It is a direct response to the need to uncover systemic and collaborative responses to Africa’s most intractable socio-ecological challenges.